staking-foundation/docs/docs/04-lst.md

 - The Staker wraps 1 divETH to obtain 1 wdivETH.
 - 1 year later, the staking rewards have been 5%.
 The Staker still has 1 wdivETH, but it is now worth 1.05 ETH, as the underlying ETH increased.
 - 2 years later, that same 1 wdivETH is now worth 1.1025 ETH.
-- The Staker decides to unwrap the 1 wdivETH and obtains 1.1025 divETH.
+- The Staker decides to unwrap the 1 wdivETH, and obtains 1.1025 divETH.
-- Those 1.1025 divETH are un-staked with the Diva Smart Contract and become 1.1025 ETH.
+- The 1.1025 divETH is un-staked with the Diva Smart Contract and becomes 1.1025 ETH.

 ## divETH vs wdivETH